Handwashing for parents and children

 Wash your hands before:

-- feeding your baby or child (including breastfeeding).
+- feeding your baby or child (including breastfeeding); and

 - giving medication to your child.